youngseo-Kim/MoD_pricing/README.md

 ```

 III) Visualize results
-`src/analyze_result.ipynb` is to analyze and visualize the output results. `src/plot_log.ipynb` is to plot the change of optimality gap over time.
+`src/analyze_result.ipynb` is to analyze and visualize the output results.